 Changing and moving up and down from the saddle allows me to get my hips moving and warm them up.
 This way it doesn’t feel so stiff when I spend most of my day behind my laptop.

 #4: Tabata Ride

-Another class I like, especially when short on time is Tabata Rides.
-To be honest, I don’t pick the classes based on the calories.
-I choose the classes based on the intensity.
+Another class I like, especially when short on time is peloton Tabata.
+To be honest, I don’t pick this class based on the calories.
+I choose this class based on the intensity.